NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Acknowledgement

 \section{Acknowledgement}

-We thank Alessandro Georgordis, Kasper Larsen and Xiaodi Li for their participant in the early stage of designing this package.
+We thank Alessandro Georgordis, Kasper Larsen and Xiaodi Li for their contributions in the early stage of designing this package.
 We thank Simon Badger, Johannes Henn, Roman Lee, David Kosower, Yingxuan Xu and Simone Zoia for very enlightening discussions.
-In particular, we are grateful for Nikolaos Syrrakos for testing our package and Yefan Wang for providing us test samples.
+We express our gratitude to Nikolaos Syrrakos for extensively testing our package, as well as to Yefan Wang for providing us with valuable test examples.
 YZ is supported from the NSF of China through Grant No. 11947301, 12047502, 12075234, 12247103 and the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15.
 Gef\"ordert durch die Deutsche Forschungsgemeinschaft (DFG) - Projektnummer 286237555 - TRR 195 (Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 286237555 - TRR 195).
 The work of JB was supported by Project B5 of SFB-TRR 195 and Potentialbereich \emph{SymbTools - Symbolic Tools in Mathematics and their Application} of the Forschungsinitative Rheinland-Pfalz.
-ZW thanks other authors of this paper for their agreement on ordering author names.
+ZW expresses gratitude to the other authors of this paper for their agreement on the ordering of the author names.